Satellite photos show damage at Iran prison amid protests

 Associated Press

-DUBAI, United Arab Emirates (AP) — A fire that burned through part of Iran’s notorious Evin Prison damaged one of the largest buildings at the complex, according to satellite photos analyzed Monday, as authorities raised the death toll in the still-murky incident, saying at least eight prisoners were killed.

-What happened on Saturday night at the prison, which houses both inmates convicted on criminal charges to political prisoners held by the country’s competing intelligence arms, remains unclear.
-However, online videos purport to show chaotic scenes with a prison siren wailing as flames rise from the complex, the apparent crackle of gunfire and people screaming: “Death to the dictator!”
+What happened on Saturday night at the prison — for decades the main holding facility for political detainees and a centerpiece of the state’s systematic crushing of dissent — remains unclear.
+Online videos purport to show chaotic scenes with a prison siren wailing as flames rise from the complex, the apparent crackle of gunfire and people screaming: “Death to the dictator!”

-Tensions in Iran have escalated to a point unseen since the mass demonstrations that accompanied the country’s 2009 Green Movement protests.
-A fire at one of Tehran’s most heavily guarded facilities potentially raises the stakes for those continuing to rally against the government and the mandatory headscarf, or hijab, for women after the death of Mahsa Amini.
+The fire at one of Tehran’s most heavily guarded facilities potentially raises the stakes for those continuing to rally against the government and the mandatory headscarf, or hijab, for women after the Sept.
+16 death of Mahsa Amini.

-Satellite photos taken Sunday by Planet Labs PBC and analyzed by The Associated Press show the roof burning away from a large building that’s part of the northern section of Evin Prison.

-The Iran Prison Atlas, a project by the California-based rights group United for Iran, which collects data on Iranian prisons and prisoners, had previously identified the structure’s wards as housing prisoners convicted on fraud and theft cases — not those held on political charges.
-However, the Iran Prison Atlas has warned that wards have changed over the years.
+The TV described the fire as having taken place at a sewing workshop, something Iran’s judiciary chief Gholamhossein Mohseni Ejehi repeated on Monday.
+He blamed the incident on “the enemy’s agents.”
+Iran has been portraying all unrest in the country as stirred up by the United States, Israel and other nations it views as enemies.

-Iran’s judiciary on Monday raised the death toll from the blaze to eight.
+Earlier Monday, Iran’s judiciary raised the death toll from the blaze to eight, after initially reporting four deaths over the weekend.

 Authorities have blamed “rioters” for setting the blaze, though they haven’t described what measures they took against the prisoners on site.
 Video of the fire purports to show people on the roof of the building, tossing liquid on the flames at first.
 Apparent gunfire echoes through other videos, including what appears to be some sort of ordinance being lobbed into the prison complex, followed by the sound of an explosion.